Mathematics, Statistics, and Computer Science Department

 Computer Science

-From Programming Fundamentals to Honors Computer Science Seminars, our computer science curriculum is robust and evolving to reflect current trends in the field.
-We seek to both introduce new students to the field of computer science as well as nurture the curiosity and interests of our seasoned CS programmers.
-We welcome all students to explore computational thinking and computer programming.
+Our computer science curriculum is robust and evolving to reflect current trends in the field.
+We have courses that introduce new students to the field of computer science as well as those to nurture the curiosity and interests of our most seasoned programmers.
+We welcome all students to explore computational thinking and each of our courses matches the experience of students and their readiness for challenge.
+There are interesting, meaningful course topic choices at all levels of the curriculum.

 Sample courses: